guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 For TAs from other manufacturers, they predominantly use the OP-TEE format, which is relatively straightforward to analyze.

-By simply removing the original TA header, these files can be directly analyzed in tools like Ida.
+By simply removing the original TA header, these files can be directly analyzed in tools like `IDA Pro`.

 Although some vendors' TAs are encrypted and cannot be directly analyzed, once decrypted through certain methods, we can still find that they are based on the OP-TEE format.

  ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-155200.png)

 OP-TEE format TAs often include an `.elf` file header within their binary content.
-By simply removing the TA header preceding the `.elf` file header, IDA Pro can correctly interpret and analyze the file.
+By simply removing the TA header preceding the `.elf` file header, `IDA Pro` can correctly interpret and analyze the file.

 However, this approach is primarily suited for reverse engineering, as the TA header typically contains crucial information such as the TA's UUID and section data, which are essential for simulation.
-Therefore, for simulation purposes, we need to handle them on a case-by-case basis.
+Therefore, **for simulation purposes,** we need to handle them on a case-by-case basis.